-Pacific Venus (ぱしふぃっく びいなす) is the second largest cruise ship in Japan and the least known among the Japanese public.
+Pacific Venus (ぱしふぃっく びいなす) was the second largest cruise ship in Japan and the least known among the Japanese public.
 It might be because the parent company is not as famous as the huge maritime shipping companies behind the other two Japanese cruise ships, Asuka II and Nippon Maru.

 The ship is owned by Osaka-based Shin Nihonkai Ferry Co., Ltd. (新日本海フェリー株式会社), a car ferry company operating in the Sea of Japan since 1970.
-Ferry routes ply between Maizuru (northern Kyoto), Fukui, Niigata, Akita, and Hokkaido.
+Their ferry routes ply between Maizuru (northern Kyoto), Fukui, Niigata, Akita, and Hokkaido.
 It has a fleet of large car ferries outfitted with passenger cabins in multiple classes.
 Core member of the SHK Line Group of Japanese ferry operators and hotels.

 Japan Cruise Line started cruise ship service in July 1990 with two ships, an old ship named New Utopia (built in 1974, retired in 1997) and a new ship named Orient Venus.
 In 1998, the newly built Pacific Venus was added.

 In 2001, Orient Venus was given to Nihon Charter Cruise Co., an affiliated charter cruise company.
 It was later sold off in 2005.
 Nihon Charter Cruise Co. was a joint venture with Mitsui O.S.K.
 Passenger Line, Ltd. and dissolved in 2014.
 Japan Cruise Line now operates only the Pacific Venus.

 Pacific Venus was the last Japanese cruise ship to restart cruising in late March 2022 after laying idle for seven months during the pandemic.
 It has struggled during the pandemic and the ship’s owner finally decided to pull out of the cruise ship business from January 2023.